ddmitov/perl-executing-browser/doc/SETTINGS.md

 Please note, that interactive Perl scripts are not supported on all Windows versions.

 Please also note, that if a PEB instance crashes, it will leave its interactive scripts as zombie processes and they will start consuming large amounts of memory!
 Exhaustive stability testing has to be done when interactive scripts are selected for use with PEB!
-The use of interactive scripts should be carefully considered, because even during normal operation they use more memory than "fire-and-forget" type of scripts.
+The use of interactive scripts should be carefully considered, because even during normal operation they use more memory than non-interactive scripts.

 The following code shows how to start an interactive Perl script right after a local page is loaded: